-Although an inverted nipple isn’t dangerous.
+Although an inverted nipple is not dangerous.
 If you have a nipple that suddenly inverts for no reason be sure to visit your doctor – in rare cases this may be a sign of breast cancer.

 Areola or Nipple Correction Surgery

-When performed as a stand alone procedure, it is conducted under local anaesthetic (the area is numbed, and you are awake) at our private day hospital facility.
-This procedure will take around 30 - 45 minutes to complete.
+A nipple or areola correction is performed as an inpatient, day procedure, under a local anaesthetic or a full general anaesthetic at our private day hospital facility.
+The procedure takes around 30 - 45 minutes to complete.